ncarignan/16-trees-and-binary-search-trees/lab-nicholasc/README.md

 #### remove
 The remove method takes in a value and locates a node that has that value in the tree and removes it. it can be called on an existing tree as follows: `BST.remove(<value>)`.
 The method traverses the tree in preOrder using the find() function then removes the node found.
 If the node has a left or right, the function appropriately restructures the tree.
 The O(n) of this operation is lg(n) where n is the amount of nodes in a tree.
 It should be noted that the remove function calls itself in some cases which can increase the o(n) time.
+### Memory O(n)
+in all of these methods, the tree and the reference both have to be stored but none of the methods store copies of the full tree twice so the memory is n(log(n)) where n is the size of the tree and log(n) represents the size of the reference
 ### Testing
 to test the functions, make sure you have jest installed by running in the CLI `npm install`.
 Then call `npm test` and the tests will run.
 The tests run the methods above on several cases.